ventus-ag/docs/_docs/quickstarts/create-windows-server-vm.md

 title: Creating a new Windows VM
 description: How to create Windows VM in Ventus Cloud
 tags: [ featured, quickstart ]
-# permalink: /new-Windows-Server-VM-using-Ventus/
+# permalink: /new-Windows-Server-VM-using-Ventus Cloud/
 ---
-# How to create Windows VM in Ventus Cloud
+# How to create Windows Server VM using Ventus Cloud
 {: .no_toc }
 ---

 {% include alert.html type="info" title="Ventus virtual machines (VMs) can be created through the Ventus portal" content="The Ventus portal is a browser-based user interface to create VMs and their associated resources.
-This quickstart shows you how to use the Ventus portal to deploy a Windows virtual machine (VM) running Windows-server-2019" %}
+This quickstart shows you how to use the Ventus portal to deploy a Windows Server virtual machine (VM) running Windows-server-2019" %}

 ## Table of contents
 {: .no_toc .text-delta }